arlessweschler/Leech-Bot/README.md

   👉 Windows < 10 Users:

-  `Extract the contents of` [Hl-join.zip](https://github.com/imsawankumar/Leech-Bot/hl-join/hl-join.zip)  `into the same directory, and run the the join32.exe to join the files.`
+  `Extract the contents of Hl-join.zip into the same directory, and run the the join32.exe to join the files.`

+  `Hl-join.zip Location : This repository/hl-join/hl-join.zip`

   👉 GNU/Linux Users: